Return To Aphid Monitoring Homepage

 Other non-colonising aphid species may settle on crops without reproducing, but may contribute to virus transmission.
 In Northern Ireland, the leaf curling plum aphid (Brachycaudus helichrysi) is considered to be an effective vector of PVYn.

 In particular, seed potato crops require effective aphid control to minimise the risk of virus infection.
-Insecticides cannot prevent virus introduction to the potato crop but can reduce in-crop virus spread.
+Insecticides cannot prevent virus introduction to the potato crop but can reduce in-crop virus spread, however pesticide resistance has been reported in a number of species within the British Isles.
+Integrated pest management (IPM) provides a sustainable approach to long term aphid control.
 For ware crops, there is limited risk to yield and quality reduction by aphid infestation or virus infection.

 Water traps, as illustrated below, are located across Northern Ireland, primarily the south east and north west of the province.
-Samples are collected on a weekly basis during the growing season and sent in for identification.
+Samples are collected on a weekly basis during the growing season and shipped to the lab for identification.